anandtopu/udacity_starbucks_project/README.md

 The motivation is trying to achieve the goal to help Starbucks, while practising my own data scientist skills.
 The goal of this project is to help Starbucks have a better understanding of the relationship between the promotion offers and its customers by the following two questions:

 **1. Understand which demographic group or kind of members choose the rewards or offers?**
+Understanding the insights into user demographics can be very important to any business.
+Such information could be used for targeted promotional and marketing activities to improve the customer base.

 **2. What is the best offer to send to a distinct user?**
+Running promotional randomly to every single user is probably not the most productive thing to do.
+The purpose of sending out such reward-based offers is to get a customer engaged.
+So, ideally, we would want them to complete an offer.
+Hence, if Starbucks can predict the best offer for a user, we will be ensuring that the offer will most likely be accepted and completed by customers.

 **3. How much will a user spend on the offer?**
+Depending on successful prediction customer spending, Starbucks can extend promotional offers to customers.

 **4. Exactly how users are accepting the offers?**
+Analyzing the patterns of user spends based on the offers we can measure the efficiency of a promotional offer campaign.

 ## File Descriptions
 The data is contained in three files: